williamkoller/rate-limit-golang/README.md

-# Rate Limit golang

-## Rate Limit is a simple and easy to use rate limiting library for golang.
+# How implement rate limiter in Go

 ### Structure